ngocthachnguyen98/SDO-Assignment-2/README.md

 ***Note:*** *While working on this part, my account was not able to push any job to CircleCI.
 Therefore, I had created a different repository to work with.
 I have provided Screenshots folder for this issue*

+*The CircleCI deployment might not work due to some issues related to secret key verification on my VirtualBox program*

+---

 The `./circleci/config.yml` is developed to run on every commit on every branch in the repository.

 Because there are some similiarity in the jobs.
 A command named `setup-cd` has been declared at the beginning of the file with environment configuring steps.
 This will install *Terraform, Ansible and AWS CLI*: